Robustness in Large Language Models: A Survey of Mitigation Strategies and Evaluation Metrics: Challenges and Future Work

 Several key challenges that hinder progress towards truly robust LLMs are: \begin{enumerate} \item Scalability of Defences: Many promising defence mechanisms, particularly those involving adversarial example generation during training (AT) or complex inference-time checks, are computationally expensive and may not scale efficiently to trillion-parameter models \citep{Lee2024HarmAugED,howe2025scalingtrendslanguagemodel}.
 Ensuring robustness improvements keep pace with model scaling is crucial but not guaranteed. \item Robustness-Utility Trade-offs: Aggressively optimizing for robustness can often negatively impact the model's general capabilities or performance on clean, standard tasks \citep{lin2024mitigatingalignmenttaxrlhf,Lee2024HarmAugED}.
 The alignment tax associated with RLHF is a prime example of it.
 Finding the right balance and developing methods that improve robustness without sacrificing utility is a critical ongoing challenge. \item Evaluation Gaps: Current evaluation methodologies have limitations.
 There is a need for more comprehensive benchmarks covering a wider range of robustness dimensions simultaneously, including more subtle and complex failure modes (e.g., sophisticated shortcuts).
 Evaluating the robustness of generative capabilities remains particularly difficult compared to classification tasks \citep{ailem2024examiningrobustnessllmevaluation}.
 Ensuring benchmarks are realistic, efficient, and resistant to ``teaching to the test'' is also vital. \item Theoretical Understanding: Our theoretical understanding of why LLMs exhibit certain robustness failures like shortcut learning, understanding how model architecture (e.g., attention mechanisms, MoE) influences robustness and vulnerabilities or the alignment tax and why certain defences work is still developing \citep{ye2024spuriouscorrelationsmachinelearning}.
 Deeper theoretical insights could guide the development of more principled and effective mitigation strategies. \item Real-world Deployment: Translating robustness improvements observed on static benchmarks into reliable performance in dynamic, open-world environments with continuous distribution shifts and novel, unforeseen threats remains a significant hurdle.
-Bridging this gap is essential for trustworthy deployment. \end{enumerate}
+Bridging this gap is essential for trustworthy deployment. \item {Robust Evaluation Methodologies: A critical need exists for more reliable, comprehensive, and standardized benchmarks and evaluation protocols.
+This includes developing robust LLM judges, methods for verifying judge outputs, and metrics that capture real-world failure modes more effectively.} \end{enumerate}